wazuh/wazuh-documentation/source/deployment-options/docker/upgrading-wazuh-docker.rst

 Upgrading Wazuh Docker
 ======================

 This section describes how to upgrade Wazuh Docker deployments starting from version 4.3.
-To upgrade Wazuh deployments below version 4.3 (production deployment), refer to :doc:`/deployment-options/docker/data-migration`.
+To upgrade Wazuh deployments below version 4.3 (production deployment), refer to the :doc:`/deployment-options/docker/data-migration` documentation.

 #.
 Run the following command from the ``wazuh-docker`` directory to stop the current v4.3.x environment: